 No spam.
 Unsubscribe anytime.

-The Invoicing Hub · about 10 hours ago
+The Invoicing Hub · 10 days ago

 The Peppol network will enforce a mandatory switch from G2 to G3 digital certificates on 1 April 2026.
 Failure to migrate will revoke the G2 trust chain and disconnect Access Points from the network.
 OpenPeppol has issued detailed guidelines to help providers become dual‑capable during the transition.